wso2-attic/ballerina-integrator/README.md

 ```

 - Here we have used ``  @kubernetes:Deployment `` to specify the docker image name which will be created as part of building this service.
-- We have also specified `` @kubernetes:Service {} `` so that it will create a Kubernetes service which will expose the Ballerina service that is running on a Pod.
+- We have also specified `` @kubernetes:Service `` so that it will create a Kubernetes service, which will expose the Ballerina service that is running on a Pod.
-- In addition we have used `` @kubernetes:Ingress `` which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)
+- In addition we have used `` @kubernetes:Ingress ``, which is the external interface to access your service (with path `` /`` and host name ``ballerina.guides.io``)

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
 It points to the service file that we developed above and it will create an executable binary out of that.
 This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```
-  $ballerina build TravelAgency
+  $ballerina build travel_agency

   Run following command to deploy kubernetes artifacts:
-  kubectl apply -f ./target/TravelAgency/kubernetes
+  kubectl apply -f ./target/travel_agency/kubernetes
 ```

 - You can verify that the docker image that we specified in `` @kubernetes:Deployment `` is created, by using `` docker images ``.
-- Also the Kubernetes artifacts related our service, will be generated in `` ./target/TravelAgency/kubernetes``.
+- Also the Kubernetes artifacts related our service, will be generated under `` ./target/travel_agency/kubernetes``.
 - Now you can create the Kubernetes deployment using:

 ```
- $ kubectl apply -f ./target/TravelAgency/kubernetes
+ $ kubectl apply -f ./target/travel_agency/kubernetes

    deployment.extensions "ballerina-guides-travel-agency-service" created
    ingress.extensions "ballerina-guides-travel-agency-service" created